nda-kd/card-challenge/README.md

 # card-challenge
-This project is a challenge that I found [here](https://github.com/ronashco/reactjs-card-challenge) to test my skills.
+This project is a challenge that I found [here](https://github.com/ronashco/reactjs-card-challenge) to test my skills.<br/>
 And I went through the steps of it to get [this](https://nda-kd.github.io/card-challenge/) as result